Darwin Awards: History

 The website and collection of books were started in 1993 by Wendy Northcutt, who at the time was a graduate in molecular biology from the University of California, Berkeley.
 She went on to study neurobiology at Stanford University, doing research on cancer and telomerase.
-In her spare time, she organised chain letters from family members into the original Darwin Awards website hosted in her personal account space at Stanford.
-She eventually left the bench in 1998 and devoted herself full-time to her website and books in September 1999.
+In her spare time, she organized chain letters from family members into the original Darwin Awards website hosted in her personal account space at Stanford.
+She eventually gave up practical research in 1998, and devoted herself full-time to her website and books in September 1999.
 By 2002, the website received 7 million page hits per month.

-She encountered some difficulty in publishing the first book, since most publishers would only offer her a deal if she agreed to remove the stories from the internet.
-Northcutt refused to do so, saying, "It was a community!
+Northcutt encountered some difficulty in publishing the first book, since most publishers would only offer her a deal if she agreed to remove the stories from the Internet, but she refused: "It was a community!
 I could not do that.
 Even though it might have cost me a lot of money, I kept saying no." She eventually found a publisher who agreed to print a book containing only 10% of the material gathered for the website.
 The first book turned out to be a success, and was listed on The New York Times best-seller list for 6 months.

-Not all of the feedback from the stories Northcutt published was positive, and she occasionally received email from people who knew the deceased.
-One such person wrote, "This is horrible.
+Not all of the feedback from the stories Northcutt published was positive, and she occasionally received emails from people who knew the deceased.
+One such person advised: "This is horrible.
 It has shocked our community to the core.
 You should remove this."
-Northcutt, though, said, "I can't.
+Northcutt demurred: "I can't.
 It's just too stupid."
 Northcutt kept the stories on the website and in her books, citing them as a "funny-but-true safety guide", and mentioning that children who read the book are going to be much more careful around explosives.

-The website also recognizes, with Honorable Mentions, individuals who survive their misadventures with their reproductive capacity intact.
+The website also awards Honorable Mentions to individuals who survive their misadventures with their reproductive capacity intact.
 One example of this is Larry Walters, who attached helium-filled weather balloons to a lawn chair and floated far above Long Beach, California, in July 1982.
 He reached an altitude of 16000 ft, but survived, to be later fined for crossing controlled airspace.
-(Walters later fell into depression and committed suicide.)
+(Walters later fell into depression and died by suicide, the same year Northcutt began the website.)
 Another notable honorable mention was given to the two men who attempted to burgle the home of footballer Duncan Ferguson (who had an infamous reputation for physical aggression on and off the pitch, including four convictions for assault and who had served six months in Glasgow's Barlinnie Prison) in 2001, with one burglar requiring three days' hospitalisation after being confronted by the player.

 A 2014 study published in the British Medical Journal found that between 1995 and 2014, males represented 88.7% of Darwin Award winners (see figure).

-A 2006 comedy film, The Darwin Awards, written and directed by Finn Taylor, was based on the website and many of the Darwin Awards stories.
+The comedy film The Darwin Awards (2006), written and directed by Finn Taylor, was based on the website and many of the Darwin Awards stories.

 Rules

-Northcutt has stated five requirements for a Darwin Award: